YuchenZZheng/paper/paper.md

 # Author
 Yuchen Z, University of Manchester
-John, Unknown
+Mirtunjay Kumar, Lightform, University of Manchester, UK

 # Introduction
-Something may happen in the world

-Jones et al (1998) cinducted several materials add another thing
+Something may happen in the world and this world is prettier than before.
+This was stated by Jones et al (1998).
+The another statement about the world is that it is fragile.

 A large thing may measured by all means.